 It’s wild to see just how seriously people take them.
 They are often inscribed with reassuring messages and sentiment but I don’t think anyone should invest too much emotion in them.
 But some people do.
 Some people think they truly are fortunes, somehow uniquely crafted specifically for them.
 And why not?
 Stranger things have happened.
 Besides, why would food lie to us?
 Food never lies.
 I don’t think I will ever believe the fortunes in fortune cookies are real but they are a pleasant way to end a good meal.

-A large chunk of taleas’ merch is hand made, hand printed, hand stitched, hand sewn, hand glued or some combination of the above in Austin, Texas.
+A big part of taleas’ products are hand made, hand printed, hand stitched, hand sewn, hand glued or some combination of the above in Austin, Texas.
 I have a strong passion for solid business ethics, scalability, sustainability, and repeatability, and all of these drive the quality of products that I offer.

 Free for U.S. domestic orders over $50.
 Typically $2 - $7 for smaller domestic orders.
 You can check out our shipping policies here.

 Absolutely!
 30 days for undamaged paper goods and unworn/unwashed clothing.
-If the product arrives busted please email us at email@example.com or give us a call at 1-833-580-0600 so we can get the issue resolved.
+If the product arrives busted please email us at firstname.lastname@example.org or give us a call at 1-833-580-0600 so we can get your issue taken care of.

 All orders are made in and shipped from Austin, Texas - yee haw!

-Message me at firstname.lastname@example.org.
-I design every item that I sell and am delighted to answer any questions that you have.
+Hit me up at email@example.com.
+I design every product that I sell and am delighted to answer any questions that you have.